 - Now, you have to click the ‘Authenticate with your Google Account’ button to add Google Analytics to your WordPress website.

-- It will bring you a pop up in front of you.
+- It will bring you a pop-up in front of you.
 In which you have to authenticate yourself with a Google Account.
-Click Next button to proceed.
+Click the Next button to proceed.
 After that, you will need to click the ‘Click to get Google Code’ button.
-Now it will bring you another popup with ‘MonsterInsights would like access to your Google Analytics data’.
+Now it will bring you another popup with ‘MonsterInsights would like access to your Google Analytics data.

 - In this step, you have to choose your profile, which you want to track.
 That means you have to choose your website and then click on the next button to proceed.

-Now you have successfully installed Google analytics on your WordPress blog.
-Google Analytic takes some time to show your analytics.
-We hope this article best for you how to setup Google Analytics on WordPress.
+Now you have successfully installed Google Analytics on your WordPress blog.
+Google Analytics takes some time to show your analytics.
+We hope this article is best for you on how to set up Google Analytics on WordPress.
 You may also want to see How To Build a WordPress Website Offline.